iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 ### **Principle Component Analysis (PCA): Unsupervised | Numerical**
 - A dataset with many dimensions (features) can be complicated for analysis and visualization.
 PCA reduces the complexity.
-- It compresses/transforms the data into a new set of features, called Principle Components (PCs) that capture the most information from the original features.
+- It transforms the data into a new set of features, called Principle Components that capture the most information from the original features.
-- The goal of PCA is to reduce the dimensionality of the data while preserving as much of the information as possible.
+- The goal of PCA is to reduce the dimension of the data while preserving as much of the information as possible.
 - The first principle component (PC1) represents the greatest variance.
 - The second principle component (PC2) represents the remaining significant variance perpendicular to PC1.
 - Subsequent principle components (PCs) continue explaining the remaining variance (But with decreasing importance)